puppetlabs/puppet-docs/source/puppet/index.markdown

 Puppet's default configuration is meant for prototyping and designing a site.
 Once you're ready for production deployment, learn how to adjust Puppet for peak performance.

 * [Scaling Puppet](/guides/scaling.html) --- general tips & tricks
-* [Using Multiple Puppet Masters](/guides/scaling_multiple_masters.html) --- a guide to adding new puppet masters to a single-master site
+* [Using Multiple Puppet Masters](/guides/scaling_multiple_masters.html) --- a guide to deployments with multiple Puppet masters
 * [Scaling With Passenger](/guides/passenger.html) --- for Puppet 0.24.6 and later
 * [Scaling With Mongrel](/guides/mongrel.html) --- for older versions of Puppet